 In this case, the main difference doesn't involve WHAT they do as much as WHEN they do it.

-UX designers spend most of their time developing products prior to launch.
+UX designers spend most of their time developing products before launch.

-After the launch, UX designers typically move on to other projects, and only rarely revisit prior projects during the redesign phase.
-In contrast, product designers spend most of their time updating products that have already been launched.
+After the launch, UX designers typically move on to other projects and rarely revisit previous projects during the redesign phase.
+In contrast, product designers spend most of their time updating launched products.

 They continue to work on the product, continuing to evolve it over time and improving it with each subsequent release.
-Now that you know about the key differences between a product designer vs a UX designer.
+Now that you know about the critical differences between a product designer vs. a UX designer.

 Part 5: So, Who Should You Hire?

-To make the final decision on who you should hire for your company, you should consider someone who is able to meet the needs of your project.
+To make the final decision on who you should hire for your company, you should consider someone or UX design agency who can meet your project's needs.

-However, we'll take a look at some of the key points between a product designer vs a UX designer to help you make up your mind.
+However, we'll take a look at some of the critical points between a product designer vs. a UX designer to help you make up your mind.

-A product designer is indispensable if your project is focused on providing the highest possible quality from start to finish.
+A product designer is indispensable if you focus on providing the highest possible quality from start to finish.

-Product designers will be responsible for not only the conception of your product, but also the entire development process including making key decisions during the design process, problem solving, as a key person for communication between various departments and the stakeholders among other solutions.
+Product designers will be responsible for the conception of your product and the entire development process, including making critical decisions during the design process, problem-solving as a crucial person for communication between various departments and the stakeholders, among other solutions.

 You should consider hiring a UX designer if your project focuses mainly on improving the user experience.

-For example, if you're running an online store with many points of interaction, you will need the unwavering focus of a UX designer to provide you with solutions that are designed to reduce bounce rates, including abandoned carts and abandoned payments.
+For example, suppose you're running an online store with many points of interaction.
+In that case, you will need the unwavering focus of a UX designer to provide you with solutions designed to reduce bounce rates, including abandoned carts and abandoned payments.

 For such projects, a high-quality design approach is essential.
-A product designer's area of expertise and skills are broader and important at every step of the product development process.
+A product designer's expertise and skills are broader and necessary at every step of the product development process.

-In a nutshell, the roles of a product designer and a UX designer may fundamentally be similar, but are different in the execution and mindset.
+In a nutshell, a product designer and a UX designer's role may fundamentally be similar but are different in the execution and mindset.

-Another way you can look at it is that UX designers are focused on exploring a range of possibilities for the best user experience, while product designers deep dive into the evolution of the product over a period of time.
+You can also look at it because UX designers are focused on exploring a range of possibilities for the best user experience.
+In contrast, product designers deep dive into the evolution of the product over some time.

-We hope that this article has helped you to understand the differences between a UX designer and a product designer.
-We hope that you'll have the information you need to make a choice about your next hire.
+We hope that this article has helped you to understand the differences between a UX designer and a product designer (sometimes product managers).
+We hope that you'll have the information you need to choose your next hire.